D0ublesec/peek/README.md

 # peek
 ## Overview
-peek is a python tool to search directories or specific files for strings that are defined in a wordlist or argument.
+Peek is a python tool to search directories or specific files for strings that are defined in a wordlist or as a single argument.

 ```
 python3 /opt/github/peek/peek.py --help